 Discussion: From the first moment, the array of numbers is dense and intense, yet it is not infinitely dense and infinitely hot (as the big bang theory would have it).
 And, it may be a singularity in the technical definition of the word, however, there is nothing singular about it.
 With just these numbers mentioned, it is more like a nexus for transformations, an amalgamation of equations and ratios.
 The most simple and most perfect use pi to create geometries and symmetries and these become our first forms.
 Our first forms, right here, are with real numbers (Planck base units) and real formulas.
 One might guess that it all begins with pi and complexity begins immediately!

 Question: How are these circles and spheres being generated?

 Answer: It is math — a special math to be sure — yet at the Planck scale the sequence includes a length, a time (which we might consider to be a transaction time intimately tied to a length and light), a mass, and a charge.
 The numbers and dynamics are infinite.
 The circles and spheres are finite.

 Discussion: Here there is a very real mathematically-defined substance, so very small, I do not believe it has been studied as such among the scholarly communities.
 My first analysis in the early summer of 2017 was very preliminary and quite chunky.
 Though necessarily starting at the Planck scale, I quickly

 Are the most substantial secrets within these first ten notations!?!

 Question: How do we visualize that first notation?

-Edward Frankel believes Robert Langlands conjecture is opening the path to a Standard Model of Mathematics whereby numbers, geometries, and functions are united and then begin to individuate with unique flavors, textures, and dynamics.
-It was in the spirit of Langlands-Frankel that this page was engaged.
+Edward Frenkel believes Robert Langlands conjecture is opening the path to a Standard Model of Mathematics whereby numbers, geometries, and functions are united and then begin to individuate with unique flavors, textures, and dynamics.
+It was in the spirit of Langlands-Frenkel that this page was engaged.

 Our simple first principles